Book cover

 }

-Describe Types 1, 2, 3, and 4 clones for this function.
+Describe Type 1, 2, 3, and 4 clones for this function.
 It is not necessary to implement the clones, but be precise in your answer when indicating the differences between each clone and the original code.

 7. Consider the following class that stores a specific value in dollars.